johnwojo/johnwojo.github.io/_posts/2018-04-12-building_the_urban_wonder_app.markdown

 During this project, I kept hitting walls.
 I would have an issue with the relationship between two objects, and it seemed that no matter what I did, the problem persisted in one way or another.
 Each time, I would Google, ask questions, experiment with the code, and finally overcome the obstacle.
 However, once I solved that issue, another would appear.
 At times, it felt like trying to untangle Christmas Tree lights.
 Pulling on one cord only caused a bigger knot in another area!
 This was increasingly frustrating until I remembered what they taught us in class.
 Brokenness is the default.
 That's the point!
 We, as programmers, are working to solve problems - not just to sit around and enjoy properly working software.
 We are creating something - and art is often messy.

 **Brokenness should be expected.
 It's an inescapable part of programming (and life!)
-And the sooner I remember to expect encounters with brokenness, the more prepared I'll be to face problems with confidence and hope.**
+And the sooner we remember to expect encounters with brokenness, the more prepared we can become to face problems with confidence and hope.**